 More community involvement needed in pre planning process

-The deputy addressed the Dáil on Thursday on the Planning and Development (Amendment) (Large-scale Residential Development) Bill 2021.
+The deputy addressed the Dáil on Wednesday evening on Planning and Development (Amendment) (Large-scale Residential Development) Bill 2021.

-He agreed with the report’s statement, ‘that it would be of significant benefit to both planning applicants and local communities if the proposed legislation contained a requirement for a certain level of public consultation to be incorporated into the pre-planning consultation stage’.
+Deputy Pringle had raised these issues in the Dáil last month, when he also brought up a statement from the committee report on the bill that said, “it would be of significant benefit to both planning applicants and local communities if the proposed legislation contained a requirement for a certain level of public consultation to be incorporated into the pre-planning consultation stage”.

-The deputy said the committee also noted this would be of use to the applicant as well.
+The report also noted this would be of use to the applicant as well.

 Subscribe or register today to discover more from DonegalLive.ie